AI-Maker-Space/The-AI-Engineer-Challenge/docs/PLAN.md

 ## 9. Deployment (Optional)

-- [ ] Prepare the frontend for deployment (Vercel or similar platform).
+- [ ] Prepare the frontend for deployment to Vercel.
 - [ ] Ensure environment variables (if any) are handled securely.

 ---